Cockroach racing: In the United States

 The racing of cockroaches as a club gambling activity started in Australia in 1982.
 However, at the Loyola University Maryland, the event of cockroach racing is called "Madagascar Madness: The Running of the Roaches."
 The students of General Entomology wing of the university train Madagascar Cockroaches for short sprints and also for marathon racing.
 The race generates lot of interest and large number of people gather to witness the event.

-In the United States, the cockroach race is also a popular event held prior to the Presidential election.
+In the United States, the cockroach race is also a popular event held prior to the presidential election.
 It is conducted every four years by the Pest Control Association of New Jersey.
 The race predicts the Democratic candidate for the presidential election; in 1999, Al Gore won over Bill Bradley and Bill Clinton "won by an antenna," in 1992.

 In June 2008, in New Jersey, the namesake cockroaches of Barack Obama and John McCain were raced to find the winner in the race held at the Toms River Rotary Club.
 It was held under the auspices of the Rotary Club of Central Ocean Tom River's Bugfest.
 The event generated US$1500, which was donated towards providing scholarship to local students.

 In popular culture

 The 1995 film Race the Sun which dramatised the international competition of a solar-powered race car event, it had an entry from Hawaii, which was named as "Coackroach"; it is said that the design of the race car was inspired by the cockroach running across the room.
 The boy who designed the race car modelled it to resemble a cockroach with intent to "capture the organic, aerodynamic shape that first inspired cockroach racing.
 This eventually resulted in creation of robo-roaches.

 In the episode "Ellie" of CSI: Crime Scene Investigation, broadcast in May 2002, Gil Grissom, an entomologist, is the chief investigator.
 However, instead of solving the murder he pursues his interest in cockroach racing, taking a jar of Madagascar roaches to a conference.
 When the murder had been resolved, he glumly announces his roaches could win only second, third and fifth.

+Cockroach racing is described in the 20th century Russian literature.
+The first to describe this entertainment in Russian was Arkady Averchenko in several feuilletons of the Constantinople period ("About cockroaches, coffins, and women empty inside", "Cosmopolitans").
+Also known is the description in the play by Mikhail Bulgakov "Flight" (1927), as well as in the story by Alexei Nikolayevich Tolstoy "The Adventures of Nevzorov, or Ibicus" (1924).

+Natella Boltyanskaya has a song "Cockroach racing".

+Based on the idea of cockroach racing, video games of the same name were created.
+In the games of the Space Rangers (video game) series, in the text quest when a player gets to prison, cockroach racing is one of the events in the penitentiary institution.